 Pattern darning can be done with an intention to make it reversible too.
 This means that the back of the design will look as good as the front, but not exactly the same.
 This applies to fabric which might be used either ways, like a towel.
 To make a design appropriate for a reversible effect, we can add a minor change to the entire design.

 Technique of sewing

 1. Darning stitch is the only stitch that we use in this embroidery.
 We can go either horizontally or vertically to do the patterns.
 The stitches are done row by row.
 Usually the back and forth method is used.
 In others, where the design runs from end to end of a fabric, it is preferred to start new rows from the same side of the fabric and end at the same side.
-This minimises the chance of running out of working thread in between the design.
+This minimizes the chance of running out of working thread in between the design.

 2. While doing the running stitch, we tend to ‘sew’ or run the needle through the fabric several times before pulling it out.
-Though this is fair to speeden the process, it might distort the fabric too much when it comes to pattern darning.
+Though this is fair to quicken the process, it might distort the fabric too much when it comes to pattern darning.
 So, it is best to ‘stab’ and not ‘sew’.
 Take each stitch at a time and pull the needle out completely for each time it passes through the fabric.

 4. Try not to pull the thread too tight or keep too loose.
-Keep an even tension so that the thread falls smoothly over the fabric.You can try to pull the fabric slightly after the compeltion of each row, so as to loosen the tension of the stitch in that row.
+Keep an even tension so that the thread falls smoothly over the fabric.You can try to pull the fabric slightly after the completion of each row, so as to loosen the tension of the stitch in that row.

 How to begin and end

 There are a few ways to hide the ends of the stitch so as to keep the back side of the fabric neat and reversible.
 You may use whichever suits you the best.